 It is assumed that students have a solid background on discrete mathematics and algorithms.
 Basic research skills like paper reading, critical thinking, problem solving, report writing, communication, and presentation are important as well.

 The final grade is S/U and 80 pts score is needed for an S.

-Each week there will be 3 or 4 "explainers".
+Explainer role: Each week there will be 1 or 2 explainers.
 Those students are responsible for presenting the paper and answering the student questions on Piazza.
-Instructor will pick the presenter among those explainers at the beginning of the class.
+At the beginning of the class, the instructor will pick the presenter among those explainers.
 All explainers must be ready to present.
-Assignment of the explainers for each week will be done by instructor.
+Assignment of the explainers to the papers will be done by the instructor.

-Each week all the students are supposed to read the paper of the week.
-Each student (except explainers) will ask a unique question (one question, not less, not more) on Piazza.
+Listener role: Each week all the students are supposed to read the paper of the week.
+All students, except explainers, serve as listeners and will ask a unique question (one question, not less, not more) on Piazza.
 Those questions will be answered by the explainers on Piazza and some questions will be selected by them for discussion in class.
 Questions should be open-ended and provide ground for class discussions, i.e., 'can you explain alg 1?' is not that kind of question.
 Questions should be posted to Piazza by Monday night, 11.59 pm EST.